-- According to the U.S. News and World Report Careers 2019, PA is rated as the number one job in healthcare, the number 3 best STEM job, and the number three overall job in America.
+- According to the U.S. News and World Report Careers 2019, PA is rated as the No. 1 job in health care, the No. 3 best STEM job, and the No. 3 overall job in America.

 - The U.S. Bureau of Labor and Statistics reported employment of PAs is projected to grow 37 percent from 2016-2026, much faster than the average for all occupations.

-- Kiplinger, a leader in personal finance news and business forecasting, rated PA as number 8 of the 30 best jobs for the future.
+- Kiplinger, a leader in personal finance news and business forecasting, rated PA as No. 8 of the 30 best jobs for the future.

-- The PA Profession was rated as the number 12 best job in America for 2019 by Glassdoor.com
+- The PA Profession was rated as the No. 12 best job in America for 2019 by Glassdoor.com

 UT Southwestern has such an opportunity in Urology.
 The Physician Assistant Postgraduate Urology Residency Program at UT Southwestern Medical Center prepares PAs interested in urology for a productive career.
 Our program emphasizes all clinical, research, and teaching aspects of urology so that the trainee completing our program has the ability to independently function as a urology physician assistant.